What is an alley?

 Alley improvements are 100% assessed against the parcels that abut the alley.
 An improvement requires submission of a petition to the City Council requesting a public hearing to consider approval of the work and assessments.

-Interested property owners can begin the process by requesting a petition form from Scott Brimer with the Public Works' Street Design and Construction Division at 651-266-6225.
+Interested property owners can begin the process by requesting a petition form from the Public Works' Street Design and Construction Division at 651-266-6080.

 Please note: Residents with alley maintenance concerns for an alley that is already designated as improved should contact the Public Works' Street Maintenance Division at 651-266-9700.